Skip to main content

 The experience of the team and the agency itself matters, though not as much as you might think.

-It’s kind of like hiring someone that graduated from Harvard.
+It’s kind of like hiring someone who graduated from Harvard.
 You can assume with a high degree of certainty they won’t be too bad at the job, but you can’t predict anything about the upside of their performance.

 So one thing that prospects always like about talking to us is that all of the co-founders worked at HubSpot.
 I’ll tell you this honestly: sometimes that is relevant, and sometimes it’s not.